JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/getting-started-pycharm/configuring-local-python-interpreter/index.md

 ## Open project
 We have a cloned project open and PyCharm has a “project interpreter” for it.
 But what if you want to change the interpreter used by a project?
 Let’s take a look.

-Now, as you can see in the bottom right of my screen, this project is using < say the interpreter name >.
+Now, as you can see in the bottom right of my screen, this project is using say the interpreter name.
 We have two ways we can change this for an opened project.

 You can click the interpreter name in the status bar.